TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Lessons Learned

 Having the opportunity to study at such a prestigious institution has given me new confidence as I continue my education.
-I used to be a shy student who rarely spoke up in class, but after my tutorials I grew accustomed to talking about the reading I had done and sharing my opinion.
+I used to be a shy student who rarely spoke up in class.
+Still, after my tutorials, I grew accustomed to talking about the reading I had done and sharing my opinion.
 I also participate in class much more often now.
-And naturally, going abroad and learning about a new culture is of priceless.
-I am certainly more open-minded now than I was before I went abroad, and always try to consider the other side of an argument when I am in a disagreement, which I find very useful at this moment in America’s history, when the country seems so split into various factions on healthcare, cleaner energy, and the wars in the Middle East.
-Of course, we find it necessary to have opinions as we progress through life, but my experience abroad helped me realize that those opinions do not have to define who we are, and that there is always room to refine them as we educate ourselves.
+And naturally, going abroad and learning about a new culture is priceless.
+I am certainly more open-minded now than I was before I went abroad.
+When I disagree, I always try to consider the other side of an argument.
+Of course, we inevitably develop opinions as we progress through life.
+Still, my experience abroad helped me realize that those opinions do not have to define who we are and that there is always room to refine them as we continually enlighten ourselves.

 For More Information

-• For students looking to take a semester off interested in working in the UK, I would recommend looking at Bunac, which now offers an internship program which several of my friends have used and enjoyed (www.bunac.org/).
+• For students looking to take a semester off and interested in working in the UK, look at the Internship with BUNAC in Britain program several friends have used and enjoyed.

 • Getting to Britain can be pretty tough on your wallet.
-I used www.studentuniverse.com for all of my flights to and from the UK, and found it better than anything I could find on other sites such as Orbitz and Kayak.
+I used StudentUniverse for all of my flights to and from the UK, and found it better than anything I could find on other sites.

-• I traveled alone many times, and use this website religiously: www.hostelworld.com.
+• I traveled alone many times, and use the Hostelworld website religiously.

-• To travel around Britain, I checked for trains on ojp.nationalrail.co.uk because they always offer an up-to-date schedule.
+• To travel around Britain, I checked for trains on National Rail to travel around Britain because they always offer an up-to-date schedule.
 You will have to buy your tickets from individual railway companies, or at the train station itself.

 • Another cheap way to travel around Britain is by bus.
 You can buy tickets to various cities at Megabus.com.
 Remember to bring your student ID for a discount!

-• If you decide to see continental Europe while you’re away, www.ryanair.com and www.easyjet.com are inexpensive airlines.
+• If you decide to see continental Europe while you’re away, RYANAIR and easyJET are inexpensive airlines.

 Related Articles